argoproj/argo-cd/docs/developer-guide/toolchain-guide.md

 6. Commit changes and open a PR to [Argo UI](https://github.com/argoproj/argo-ui).

-7. Once your PR has been merged in Argo UI, `cd` into your `argo-cd` folder and run `yarn add https://github.com/argoproj/argo-ui.git`.
+7. Once your PR has been merged in Argo UI, `cd` into your `argo-cd/ui` folder and run `yarn add git+https://github.com/argoproj/argo-ui.git`.
 This will update the commit SHA in the `ui/yarn.lock` file to use the lastest master commit for argo-ui.

 8. Submit changes to `ui/yarn.lock`in a PR to Argo CD.